lzy2022/EC530FINAL/README.md

 <img src="https://github.com/lzy2022/EC530FINAL/raw/main/Images/8.PNG" width="30%" height="30%">

 #### 11. Device - Clear Device Parameter
+This page would clear all the parameters current assigned to the device

 <img src="https://github.com/lzy2022/EC530FINAL/raw/main/Images/10.PNG" width="30%" height="30%">

 #### 12. Device - Add Device Parameter
+This page would add a new paramter to the device, using parameter's name & unit

 <img src="https://github.com/lzy2022/EC530FINAL/raw/main/Images/7.PNG" width="30%" height="30%">

 #### 13. Device - Assign Device
+This page would assign the device to a specific patient so that the patient can later upload thier test record refering this device.

 <img src="https://github.com/lzy2022/EC530FINAL/raw/main/Images/9.PNG" width="30%" height="30%">

 #### 14. Device - Upload Test Record
+This page is accessible both by Patient & Docter. *Patient can only upload test result for themselves, while Doctor accounts can upload result for any patient account.
+Test results can only refer to devices that are assigned to the current account (for Doctor account, the patient he/she is uploading result for should have access the device).

 <img src="https://github.com/lzy2022/EC530FINAL/raw/main/Images/17.PNG" width="30%" height="30%">

 #### 15. Device - View Patient Test Records
+This page is accessible by Doctor.
+He/She can view any Patient's test results.

 <img src="https://github.com/lzy2022/EC530FINAL/raw/main/Images/19.PNG" width="30%" height="30%">

 #### 16. Device - View Your Test Records
+This page is accessible by Patient.
+Patients can only view their own test results.

 <img src="https://github.com/lzy2022/EC530FINAL/raw/main/Images/18.PNG" width="30%" height="30%">

 #### 17. Chat - Create Chat Group
+This page can create chat group using group ID & group name.
+The user who create the group would be the automatically added into the group as a initial member.

 <img src="https://github.com/lzy2022/EC530FINAL/raw/main/Images/11.PNG" width="30%" height="30%">

 #### 18. Chat - Add User to Chat Group
+This page can add new user to the chat group.
+The user who add the other user must already be a member of the group

 <img src="https://github.com/lzy2022/EC530FINAL/raw/main/Images/12.PNG" width="30%" height="30%">

 #### 19. Chat - Remove User from Chat Group
+This page can remove user from the chat group.
+The user who remove the other user must already be a member of the group

 <img src="https://github.com/lzy2022/EC530FINAL/raw/main/Images/13.PNG" width="30%" height="30%">

 #### 20. Chat - Send Message
+This page can send individual chat message to other users (not group chat)

 <img src="https://github.com/lzy2022/EC530FINAL/raw/main/Images/14.PNG" width="30%" height="30%">

 #### 21. Chat - View Your Message
+This page can view all the individual chat messages sent to the current account (not group chat)

 <img src="https://github.com/lzy2022/EC530FINAL/raw/main/Images/15.PNG" width="30%" height="30%">